 Can trifle be made the day before?

 How good does that look?
-The sweet strawberries, creamy pudding and pound cake really come together and scream deliciousness in this super easy strawberry trifle recipe.
-They say a photo can speak a 1000 words, and I just I don’t think I can say more than the photo below does, lol.
+The sweet strawberries, creamy pudding, and pound cake really come together and scream deliciousness in this super easy strawberry trifle recipe.
+They say a photo can speak 1000 words, and I just don’t think I can say more than the photo below does, lol.
 You have to make this trifle recipe at your very next opportunity.